 We believed that for makgeolli to become a high-value product, its unique characteristics had to be clearly defined.
 That’s why we at Dok Brewery do not use sweeteners like aspartame, so that we can fully convey the true essence of makgeolli.

 Aspartame is a sweetener commonly used not only in makgeolli but also in soft drinks to add sweetness.
-We use a brewing technique that captures the sweet flavor of cantaloupe and honeydew melon in our makgeolli, allowing us to achieve a rich, savory taste without relying on sweeteners like aspartame.
+We use a brewing technique that captures the sweet flavor of the flesh of cantaloupe or honeydew melon in our makgeolli, allowing us to achieve a rich, savory taste without using sweeteners like aspartame.

-In addition, we incorporate regional specialties to infuse our makgeolli with local character.While we strive to differentiate ourselves through taste ,I believe that capturing the unique charm of each region in our makgeolli is also a competitive advantage.If we grow steadily asa regional brand , couldn’t we eventually become a brand loved throughout all of Korea?
+In addition, we incorporate local specialties to infuse our makgeolli with regional character.While we strive to differentiate ourselves through taste ,I believe that capturing the unique charm of each region in our makgeolli is also a competitive advantage.If we grow steadily asa regional brand , couldn’t we eventually become a brand loved throughout Korea?
 That’s why I believe that simply gaining recognition as a regional makgeolli brand is, in itself, a worthwhile endeavor.

 I believe that by working together with local farmers, we can make better makgeolli.